Alain Bozon

 Alain Bozon (born 6 September 1939) is a French former professional ice hockey player and curler.

+Ice hockey career

 Bozon captained the French national team in the 1960s and was inducted into the French Ice Hockey Hall of Fame in 2012.

+Curling career

 Bozon also curled, he competed for France at the 1966 Scotch Cup, the World Men's Curling Championship, and at the 1970 World Men's Curling Championship.
 At the national level, he competed from Club de curling Mont d'Arbois (Megève).